-• Cross contamination in the hatchery often results from discharged fluff being reintroduced into the hatchery by the ventilation system.
+• Cross contamination in the hatchery often results from discharged fluff being pulled back into the hatchery by the ventilation system.
 In a typical one million day old chicks a week hatchery, 200kg of fluff a year is exhausted to the environment by a typical plenum exhaust system.

-The HatchTechnology CyClean prevents this problem by trapping 95% of the fluff that is exhausted by the hatchers.
+The HatchTech CyClean prevents this problem by trapping 95% of the fluff that is exhausted by the hatchers.
 It prevents reintroduction of the fluff to the hatchery and creates a clean air biosecurity around the hatchery.

-• In good hatchery design, the technical area is isolated from the 'dirty' production areas.
+In good hatchery design, the area on the top of the machines is sealed from the 'dirty' production areas.
 This prevents fluff and bacterial contamination from establishing on the hard to clean tops of the machine.

-In HatchTechnology, the technical area of the machine is located on the top of the machine.
+In HatchTech, the technical area of the machine is located on the top of the machine.
 Maintenance can be carried out without entering the production area.
+The hatchery design must maintain sepa-